Persistent Charge and Spin Currents in a Ferromagnetic Hatano-Nelson Ring: Results and Discussion

 Another key factor determining the orientation of the magnetic moments is the azimuthal angle $\varphi$, whose influence on the persistent spin currents is illustrated in Fig.~\ref{phivar}.
 Here the polar angle is fixed at $\theta=\pi/3$, with all other parameters unchanged.
 For all intradimer hopping configurations, $I_z$ remains constant over the full range of $\varphi$, while $I_x$ shows a cosine-like variation and $I_y$ exhibits a sine-like dependence.
 This behavior can be physically understood from the spherical polar decomposition of the magnetic moments.
 For a fixed $\theta$, the $z$-component is independent of $\varphi$, which explains the flat profile of $I_z$, whereas the $x$- and $y$-components scale as $\cos{\varphi}$ and $\sin{\varphi}$, respectively, giving rise to the observed oscillations in $I_x$ and $I_y$.

 In terms of magnitudes, the topological phase (Fig.~\ref{phivar}(a)) again shows weak response, in close analogy with the $\theta$-variation (Fig.~\ref{thetavar}(a)).
 Here $I_z$ is pinned near $0.03\,$eV, while $I_x$ and $I_y$ oscillate within $\pm 0.05\,$eV.
 At the critical point (Fig.~\ref{phivar}(b)), the magnitudes are strongly enhanced. $I_z$ remains fixed at about $-0.2\,$eV, and $I_x$ and $I_y$ extend almost up to $\pm 0.4\,$eV.
 In the trivial phase (Fig.~\ref{phivar}(c)), the magnitudes are reduced once again, paralleling the $\theta$-variation (Fig.~\ref{thetavar}(c)).
 Here $I_z$ stays constant at about $0.06\,$eV, while $I_x$ and $I_y$ oscillate within $\pm 0.12\,$eV.
-Taken together with the $\phi$-dependence and the $\theta$-variation, these results highlight that the spin persistent currents do not follow the universal pattern of the charge persistent current.
-Instead, they are strongly modulated by the orientation of the magnetic moments and respond anisotropically in spin space.
+Taken together with the $\phi$-dependence and the $\theta$-variation, these results highlight that the spin persistent current is strongly modulated by the orientation of the magnetic moments and respond anisotropically in spin space.

 Figure~\ref{muvar} presents the real parts of the persistent spin current components, $I_x$, $I_y$, and $I_z$, as a function of the chemical potential $\mu$ for three representative intradimer hopping strengths, with all other parameters kept unchanged.
 Across all cases, the $x$-component is the most dominant, followed by $z$, while the $y$-component remains the weakest.
 A prominent feature in all phases is the staircase-like profile of the currents.
 These structures arise because the persistent spin current is directly tied to the occupancy of discrete energy levels.
 As $\mu$ is varied, each time it crosses an eigenvalue, a new state contributes to the current, producing sharp jumps.
 The overall dependence on $t_1$ is consistent with the earlier results.
 In the topological phase (Fig.~\ref{muvar}(a)), the spin current response is weak.
 At the critical point (Fig.~\ref{muvar}(b)), all three components undergo strong amplification.
 In the trivial phase (Fig.~\ref{muvar}(c)), the response is intermediate.
 Here the currents are suppressed relative to the critical point but remain larger than those in the topological regime.
 Another key feature is that all components across all phases are antisymmetric about $\mu=0$.
 This antisymmetry originates from particle-hole symmetry and implies that the direction of spin flow reverses when switching from electron-like filling ($\mu>0$) to hole-like filling ($\mu<0$).